Cannon-fire Cannon-fire is a short book by Shaye-Alexander Ellis Nicholls of Merridonia

 The system is flexible and main clocks could be one of several stepped (or phased) clocks described in Part three of Steps and not necessarily Stepped Combination clocks – the system is then modular where the four components can each be considered and set separately, provided that they operate harmoniously together

-The Plateau Clock system could of course be used for other Steps games but is mainly intended for longer times where, for example, each player’s Independent Countdown clock might be set for around five hours (as compared to a typical tournament setting of around three hours) – the Plateau system with this extra time (possibly from the Fixed-reserve) might be well suited for Championship matches and the like for some games, the Fixed-reserve in this case might be stepped for each player e.g. 2 minutes for the first 40 moves then 1 minute for the next 40, then stopped…..games with these longer settings could run into a second day and if played with the parallel format – mentioned later in Plateau, could run into a third…..a day’s play might consist of up to 6 or 7 hours at the board plus an hour or so away for an intermission (longer break) and perhaps an interval (shorter break) or two
+The Plateau Clock system could of course be used for other Steps games but is mainly intended for longer times where, for example, each player’s Independent Countdown clock might be set for around five hours (as compared to a typical tournament setting of around three hours) – the Plateau system with this additional time (possibly from the Fixed-reserve) might be well suited for Championship matches and the like for some games, the Fixed-reserve in this case might be stepped for each player e.g. 2 minutes for the first 40 moves then 1 minute for the next 40, then stopped…..games with these longer settings could run into a second day and if played with the parallel format – mentioned later in Plateau, could run into a third…..a day’s play might consist of up to 6 or 7 hours at the board plus an hour or so away for an intermission (longer break) and perhaps an interval (shorter break) or two

 It should be emphasized that the times shown are examples only and that testing and practical experience may be needed to establish some suitable sets of times – and although the system is, as stated, primarily for longer times shorter times are not precluded and the system can be adapted for shorter times, but other stepped clock arrangements may be preferred at shorter times…..then again the system can simply have one or more of the components switched off (except the Independent Countdown clocks are required to run in any meaningful or significant game) and/or the required main clock type and settings input to ‘metamorphose’ into the required clock arrangements – main clocks themselves would have much flexibility within them…..this flexibility gives rise to other possibilities, e.g. just the Fixed-reserve and the Independent Countdown clock could run (there could also be time-lagging) and in this example if the player overstepped his Fixed-reserve (set to run throughout the game in this example – there could be stepping) he would immediately lose on time as he would if his Independent Countdown clock counted down to zero (the earlier of the two) – a situation might arise here, perhaps in a long game, where a player might need to forego some of his Fixed-reserve time when moving in order to keep more time on his Independent Countdown clock if this was running low…..this simpler clock arrangement, and other possibilities, might be interesting and perhaps are worth trying out, but they are only possibilities at the moment ((though the one in the example - where the move time allowed and the game time allowed are both displayed counting down together is quite a distinct one, and perhaps a definite one named the (Stepped) Simultaneous Countdown clock - a name reserved to Steps, example settings might be 1min for the Fixed-reserve with 1 hour for the Independent Countdown clock with alerts set on the Independent clock of amber when 5 mins are left and red when 1 min is left*))…..and for those who like a very simple clock control the Independent Countdown clocks alone could be set to run – at anything from a minute to many hours, perhaps more

-*Further to these alerts would be an option of the red alert flashing when a player has to move more or less immediately or lose the game on time – perhaps set when 10 seconds are left on his Independent Countdown clock (and his Fixed-reserve clock in the case of the Simultaneous Countdown clock - perhaps a preferred option for this clock, and though as stated players would be expected to be aware of the situation on their main clocks there would be a comprehensive facility for the tailored applying of the alert settings for all the clock system, and the settings could be very simple or elaborate)…..it is common practice in matches and tournaments for players to have a flag on or by their clock and if they run out of time this is set to fall, and this practice would be kept in Steps (and the Plateau Clock system would include this facility) where clock flags would have suitable designs for the game and its circumstances – there is scope here for interesting designs…..a range of audible notifications would also be available (with tailoring) as an alternative or additional option for alerts and flags falling, and the choice may include spoken announcements.
+*Further to these alerts would be an option of the red alert flashing when a player has to move more or less immediately or lose the game on time – perhaps set when 10 seconds are left on his Independent Countdown clock (and his Fixed-reserve clock in the case of the Simultaneous Countdown clock - perhaps a preferred option for this clock, and though as stated players would be expected to be aware of the situation on their main clocks there would be a comprehensive facility for the tailored applying of the alert settings for all the clock system, and the settings could be very simple or elaborate)…..it is common practice in matches and tournaments for players to have a flag on or by their clock and if they run out of time+ this is set to fall signalling the game’s loss, and this practice would be kept in Steps (and the Plateau Clock system would include this facility) where clock flags would have suitable designs for the game and its circumstances – there is scope here for interesting designs…..a range of audible notifications would also be available (with tailoring) as an alternative or additional option for alerts and flags falling, and the choice may include spoken announcements

 The Plateau Clock system would be manufactured to the highest of standards and would be upgradeable and is © Copyright 2021 of SAE Nicholls and there may be a version of this incorporated into the Rhunich Games computer, and this would also be/is the (reserved) © Copyright of SAE Nicholls as the Games Computer itself would be/is